-Christine Riipi Campbell (she/her)
+Christine Riippi Campbell (she/her)

-Christine is proud to be the bookkeeper at Book-It Repertory Theatre, where she happily processes payments, runs reports, and creates Excel spreadsheets, among other things.
+Christine is proud to be the finance & operations manager at Book-It Repertory Theatre, where she happily processes payments, runs reports, and creates Excel spreadsheets, among other things.
 Outside of Book-It, she and her husband, Andrew, own Campbell Tax Consulting LLC, a financial consulting business that provides tax, bookkeeping, and payroll services to small businesses and individuals.
 In addition to her finance and bookkeeping experience, Christine is a local actor and an improvisor with Unexpected Productions.
 She lives in West Seattle where she can be found walking her two frantic dogs, Gigi and Oskar, and playing with her adorable daughter, June.

 Gillian Jorgensen (she/her)

-Prior to becoming Book-It’s Education Director, Gillian spent her time as a Seattle-based teaching artist and playwright.
+Prior to becoming Book-It’s education director, Gillian spent her time as a Seattle-based teaching artist and playwright.
 Her storytelling and teaching skills were honed through 25 years of devoted work with students aged 3 ½ to 21, specializing in devised work and creative drama.
 Gillian has adventured through imaginary worlds with thousands of children, from Seattle to Tokyo, making up new games, characters, and lore along the way.
 Her original scripts (The Nut-Brown Girl, Tigery and Heavens-to-Betsey Get Lost in the Salad Bar, My Pet and My Dead Pet) and devised projects (Youth Theatre Northwest’s Haunted Forest series and Annex Theatre’s Ghosty series) were inspired and informed by her work with students and the love of complicated and powerful stories.
 Her years of experience prepared her to lead the Arts Education team at Book-It in selecting riveting titles, developing student-focused curriculum that meshes theater with literacy, and building opportunities for students to strengthen and share their own voices within their communities.
 A public education wonk, Gillian’s in-depth knowledge of district policies and processes facilitates ease in relationships with teachers at schools across the state.

 Annika Bennett (she/her)